Home

 Without a shutter, of course, the minimum exposure time is severely restricted: pictures in daylight or from the moon are no longer possible.
 The lower limit is determined by the duration of the reading process, which is around 1/10 second.
 The minimum exposure time at the top edge of the image is approx. 1/50 s and increases linearly downwards by 1/10 s - a behavior that, by the way, also limits the minimum exposure time of darks also with shutter.

-This means that with 1 s exposure time there is a difference of about 10% between the top and bottom edges, with 10 s about 1%.
+This means that with one second exposure time there is a difference of about 10% between the top and bottom edges, with 10 s about 1%.
 In the first case, a flat field correction is advisable in any case, with 1% variation one can usually do without it.
 Such a level correction can also be done numerically.
-It is also important to note when recording flats that their exposure time is not too short, i.e. not less than e.g. 10 s.
+It is also important to note when recording flats that their exposure time is not too short, i.e. not less than e.g. 10 seconds.

 Uploading a Boot-Program